When designing your app, you often want to provide logic for when X happens do Y. Apps provides the ability for these dynamic actions:

 By specifying what rules to execute when an event occurs, your app transforms from being a simple display of information to an interactive console.

-Events are triggers that happen when a user interacts with an app or a control.
+Events are triggers that happen when a user interacts with an app or control.
 Each control supports a single event:

 Button, Header, Label, Icon, Image